QUESTIONABLE SOURCE

 History

 The Competitive Enterprise Institute (CEI) is a non-profit, libertarian think tank in the United States.
 Founded by Fred L. Smith, Jr., on March 9, 1984, in Washington, D.C., it seeks to advance economic liberty by fighting excessive government regulation.
 It believes that a free marketplace that allows entrepreneurship and innovation to thrive is a better policy.
-The current President and CEO are Kent Lassman.
+The current President and CEO is Kent Lassman.

 Read our profile on the United States government and media.